HOL-Theorem-Prover/HOL/examples/fermat/twosq/README.md

 ## Application
 * __windmill__, definitions of windmill, mill, flip, and zagier.
 * __twoSquares__, existence, uniqueness and algorithm of two squares theorem.
+* __quarity__, zig and zag, tik and tok, mill structure, and search for two squares.